AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/AcreetionOSLinuxUserGuide.md

 ## 1. Introduction

-Welcome to Accretion Linux!
+Welcome to AcreetionOS Linux!
 This guide will help you get started with your new operating system and provide information on its key features and usage.

 ## 2. System Requirements